rootisgod/rootisgod/content/posts/2024/2024-02-13-Running-an-HA-3-Node-K3S-Cluster.md

 ```
 Excellent. an HA cluster.

+Excellent! an HA cluster.

+# More

-Setting up MetalLB or an external Loadbalancer is not covered here, but you now have a 3 node k3s cluster that is fault tolerant.
-Enjoy!
+Setting up MetalLB or an external Loadbalancer is not covered here.
+To go further I recommend this video: https://www.youtube.com/watch?v=UoOcLXfa8EU&t=1006s